 - Add in diced tomatoes, pasta, chicken broth, and salt and pepper.

 - Stir and allow to come to a gentle boil.
-Slightly cover pan and let it cook for 12 minutes before stirring and then cover again and allow to cook for an additional 12-15 minutes, or until pasta is al dente if it is not yet done.
+Cover the pan and let it cook for 12 minutes before stirring and then cover again and allow to cook for an additional 12-15 minutes, or until pasta is al dente if it is not yet done.

-- Once pasta is cooked, remove the lid and if desired, add in some spaghetti sauce, Parmesan cheese, and parsley.
+- Once pasta is cooked, remove the lid and add in spaghetti sauce, Parmesan cheese, and parsley.